 • blood flow parameters (speed, volume);

-• vascular lumen (stenosis, spasms);
+• lumen of blood vessels (stenosis, spasms);

 • the effectiveness of the prescribed treatment.